StevePro7/CandyKidSMS_New2/README_bak.md

 Cont	go back to fight screen just like ready_screen i.e.	cannot advance until beaten boss

+Pass	this is the only screen in which you can advance level Pass	every 5th and 10th round goto Prep screen for boss

+Decide which boss1 or boss2
+if boss1 then load content is easy but boss2 need to work out algorithm

+Will have 2x bosses always but only 1x for boss1 move + draw
+Will have 2x bosses for Easy but 1x will move and both draw AND Hard both will move and draw

 Invincibility	check still works	w/ death tree + boss Exits open + shut still work